-Hiking on a cruise to Alaska?
-Do those words even go together?
-If you’re active baby boomers cruising on an Un-Cruise Adventures ship — no problem.
 Alan and I had the opportunity to try out several of the hikes that are offered on the adventure cruise company’s itinerary when we sailed on the Alaska Inside Passage: Eastern Coves itinerary.
 The hiking excursions were rated by level of difficulty, which made it easy to choose hikes that were appropriate for our fitness level.
-Today, we’re sharing our favorites with you.
+Here are our favorites.

 “Look,” says Un-Cruise Adventures naturalist, Nikitakua, pointing to moose droppings.

 The group clusters around the moose’s calling card, some of us secretly hoping for an appearance.

 The trail continues uphill to a bridge that crosses near the waterfall.
 After a few hundred feet, we stop for more photos before turning around.
 Negotiating the wet, slippery boardwalk trail back to shore, and the waiting skiff, is made easier by the poles that the ship has provided.